rlidwka/asset-pipeline/README.md

 - `jsMangle` (default: false) - mangle javascript names
 - `jsSqueeze` (default: false) - enable javascript compression optimization
-- `jsLift` - merge and move var declarations to the scop of the scope; discard unused function arguments or variables; discard unused (named) inner functions.
+- `jsLift` (default: false) - merge and move var declarations to the scop of the scope; discard unused function arguments or variables; discard unused (named) inner functions.
 It also tries to merge assignments following the var declaration into it.
 This can decrease size of some code, and increase other, YMMV.

 ### CSS